GrayRats/Linux_wk/README.md

 Linux description

-NVME SSD + HMB Buffer
+NVME SSD + HMB Buffer on Linux/Windows
 Many NVME SSDs use RAM for the Host Memory Buffer (HMB), requiring a volume of 0.1% of its size (for example, 2048 MB for a 2TB SSD), but WINDOWS 10+ limits HMB to 64 MB, cutting down the performance of large SSDs.